szilard/benchm-ml/z-other-tools/README.md

 I suggest you benchmark random forests, it's both easy to train and provides pretty good accuracy.
 Use `100` trees and max depth `20`.
-Keep the categorical variables non-ordinal and do not do feature engineering to improve accuracy.
+Keep the categorical variables non-ordinal and do not do any feature engineering to improve accuracy.

 Write the following code for your system:
 ```